 The Ashtanga Vinyasa Systems are all individual Vinyasa Kramas and the different series of Ashtanga Vinyasa System all add to one complete Kinyasa Krama.

-You will often hear vinyasa krama described as breath and movement, this is a very narrow description.
+Vinyasa Krama often described as breath and movement, is far more than this very narrow view.

-There are four parameters in vinyasa krama: sthira (steadiness), suhka (comfort), prayatna (effort of life, which is breathing), and saithilya (smooth and long breathing).
-They are set out in these two yoga sutras: II-46 “steadiness and comfort characterize the yogic posture (asana)”; and, II-47 “by making the breath smooth (and long), and focusing the mind on the breath, the perfection of the posture is obtained.”
-(Ramaswami pointed out that Krishnamacharya interpreted sutra II-47 as focusing the mind on the breath and not on the asana or posture, as some teachers might suggest.)
+There are four parameters in vinyasa krama: sthira (steadiness), suhka (comfort), prayatna (effort of life, meaning breathing), and saithilya (smooth long breath).
+They are set out in sutras: II-46 “steadiness and comfort characterize the yogic posture (asana)”; and, II-47 “by making the breath smooth (and long), and focusing the mind on the breath, the perfection of the posture is obtained.”
+(Ramaswami pointed out that Krishnamacharya interpreted sutra II-47 as focusing the mind on the breath and not on the asana.

 So you can see how sophisticated the art of vinyasa krama is, and how shallow the term breath and movement is.
 That said, the beauty of the Ashtanga vinyasa system is how the postures are arranged and how, with sustained focus linking the breath and movement will open up the body and mind.
 They are the perfect example of how Hatha yoga works when taught and practised with integrity and sincerity.